 - Three letters of recommendation from individuals familiar with the applicant’s intellectual achievement and potential.

-- Applicants to the Cognitive and Developmental Sciences concentration must submit at least one sample of their academic writing.
+- Applicants to the Cognitive and Developmental Sciences, School Psychology, and Counseling Psychology concentrations must submit at least one sample of their academic writing.
 You may add additional materials that highlight your professional and/or academic skills.

 Credits and Courses

 All doctoral students are required to complete 43-46 core credits in the areas of Discipline-Specific Knowledge and Research Methods.
 In many cases, students entering with a Master’s degree will have completed some of these courses.
 Courses taken during Master’s preparation may be counted in meeting the core requirements.
 Elective credits are taken in consultation with the major professor.

 Discipline-Specific Knowledge: Students must take 18-21 credits minimum of discipline-specific knowledge (history and systems of psychology, foundations of science, integration).

 Research Methods Core: Up to 25 credits; students can do an additional 9 credits for an Educational Statistics and Measurement minor.